Autonomous Agent Organization

 Build your own agentic workflow

-This framework is extensible — from greenfield apps to Sitecore Marketplace modules.
+This framework is extensible — from greenfield apps to Sitecore Marketplace modules and Content SDK head apps.
 The same agents adapt to any domain through command injection, not prompt rewrites.